-\ The continuing professional development (CPD) and supervision hours in this table include the 30 total hours of CPD per year required for the CPD registration standard (10 hours supervision [peer consultation] and 20 hours CPD) and are not additional to the hours shown in the table.
+\ The continuing professional development (CPD) and supervision hours in this table include the 30 total hours of the-cPD component per year required for the CPD registration standard (i.e. 10 hours within the CPD component required as supervision [peer consultation] and 20 hours CPD) and are not additional to the hours shown in the table.
+Psychology Board of Australia Guidelines on area of practice endorsement - November 2010 Page 9

-The following forms are available and are required to be lodged to the Board when applicable:

-- Application for approval of registrar program in an endorsed area of practice as a psychology registrar (AEAP-76) - Progress report for registrar program for endorsement in an approved area of practice (PREA-10) - Application to change supervisor for a psychology registrar program (ACSP-10) - Application to change practice site for a psychology registrar program (ACPS-10) - Application for endorsement for an area of practice as a Psychologist on completion of approved registrar program (AECR-76)
+The following forms are available and are required to be lodged to the Board when applicable: ☐ Application for approval of registrar program in an endorsed area of practice as a psychology registrar (AEAP-76) ☐ Progress report for registrar program for endorsement in an approved area of pactice (PREA-10) Application to change supervisor for a psychology registrar program (ACSP-10) Application to change practice site for a psychology registrar program (ACPS-10) Application for endorsement for an area of practice as a Psychologist on completion of approved registrar program (AECR-76)

 Before beginning a registrar program, the psychologist must submit an application for approval of a registered program (Form AEAP-76) to the Board for approval.
 This includes details of the supervision arrangements for the registrar program.
 The Board must grant approval before the registrar begins the registrar program and the supervision must begin within 28 days of the date the registrar program is approved by the Board.
 Six-monthly progress reports must be submitted (Form PREA-10).
 Approval must be sought from the Board before any substantial change is made to the registrar program including changes to the work role (Form ACPS-10) or the supervisor (Form ACSP-10).
 On completion of the registrar program the psychologist is required to submit a final progress report (PREA-10) along with the application for endorsement (AECR - 76) to the Board.
 The registrar program must address the core capabilities (Section 3.1.3) and incorporate the supervision and CPD requirements set out in Table 1.